pham-alex/product-inventory-system/README.md

 # Product Inventory System
-A **product inventory management program** written in C. This program enables users to add, search, update, remove, and display products in the inventory.
+A **product inventory management program** written in C. This program enables the user to add, search, update, remove, and display products in the inventory.
 The inventory data can also be exported as a CSV file for later use.

 ### Features
 -